szuecs/lightstep-tracer-go/README.md

 ```

 ## Event Handling: Observing the LightStep tracer
-In order to connect diagnostic information from the lightstep tracer into an application's logging and metrics systems, inject an event handler using the `OnEvent` static method.
+In order to connect diagnostic information from the lightstep tracer into an application's logging and metrics systems, inject an event handler using the `SetGlobalEventHandler` static method.
 Events may be typecast to check for errors or specific events such as status reports.

 ```go
 import (